FranceCosta/isopeptide_bonds_global_survey/README.md

 Each subproject within analysis/ follows a consistent structure:

-- input/, output/, and bin/ or sh/ folders
+- input/, output/, and bin/ or/and sh/ folders

 - A README.md with subproject-specific notes